 “Sucks, doesn’t it?”
 I said.
 Within minutes we were at Sears looking at an Amana.

 Just so you know, it works both ways.
 I bought an expensive pair of jeans and he found out.
 “Oh, so I guess I’ll just go and buy whatever I want now,” he said.
-Now, he knows this causes me pain–I’m the one managing the bills, paying the credit cards–blast, I paid CASH for the jeans, but he knows how to log in to online banking.
+Now, he knows this causes me pain–I’m the one managing the bills, paying the credit cards.
 “Calvin Klein or something?” he said.

 “Who is Kate Middleton?”
 That’s what he would say.